mconlon17/vivo-pump/examples/locations/README.md

+# Managing Locations using Simple VIVO

+VIVO can store information about locations such as cities, buildings, and campuses.
+One Simple VIVO definition can be used to manage all your locations, or you may choose to use source files specific to different kinds of locations -- one for cities, one for buildings, one for campuses.

 # Add US Cities to VIVO

-Add cities in the United States with population over 100,000 in 2012 to VIVO.
+Add cities in the United States with population over 100,000 in 2015 to VIVO.
 List came from Wikipedia,updated with cities over 100,000 in Puerto Rico.

-Each city has a name, a state, altitude and longitude.
+Each city has a name, a state, latitude and longitude.

 Look up the state in VIVO through an enum.
 If not found, throw an error -- all the states need to be in VIVO.
 VIVO is missing District of Columbia and Puerto Rico.
 These need to be added by hand before the cities can be added.